Tackling Maths Anxiety

 We worked with the Royal Albert Memorial Museum (RAMM) in 2024 to understand community experiences around transport, which contributed to the RAMM Transport Exhibition in the summer.

 As part of this process, we connected the community groups with local researchers working in this area – Federico was one of these researchers, along with Dr Diogo Pacheco and Dr Hugo Barbosa.
-Our events explored transport in the past, present and future – and we’ll be building on these discussions for this project.
+Our events explored transport in the past, present and future – and we built on these discussions for this project.

-This project has been reviewed and approved by the University of Exeter Research Ethics Committee, application ID: 8897392.
+This project was reviewed and approved by the University of Exeter Research Ethics Committee, application ID: 8897392.